Portland Personal Injury Attorney

 Personal injury incidents can involve serious and debilitating injuries that often require weeks or months of recovery time.
 You may need extensive medical care, long-term treatment, and rehabilitation.
 Some of the most common injuries in personal injury claims include the following.

-- Neck/ whiplash: During an accident, such as a car crash or truck collision, your body may twist and move in unnatural ways.
+During an accident, such as a car accidents or truck collisions, your body may twist and move in unnatural ways.
 As a result, the soft tissues in your neck and upper back can become strained and torn, leading to severe pain and a condition known as whiplash.
 It can take months to recover from neck injuries.

-- Amputations: During many auto accidents, your limbs may become mangled and require amputation.
+During many auto accidents, your limbs may become mangled and require amputation.
 In serious cases, the accident may sever your limb completely.
 This can impact your life in significant ways, both physically and emotionally.
+Speak to an amputation injury attorney in Portland today.

-What Damages Are Available in Oregon Personal Injury Lawsuits?
+What Damages Are Available in The State Of Oregon’s Personal Injury Lawsuits?

 If you are injured due to another person’s negligence, you have the right to hold him or her accountable for your losses via a personal injury lawsuit.
 Oregon law allows you to recover compensation for economic losses, or financial damages, as well as non-economic pain and suffering losses.
 Some of the most common forms of financial recovery in personal injury claims include the following.